Cooperative Education Program

 Who is Eligible to Participate in the COOPERATIVE Education Program?

-Students must meet the following requirements: minimum 2.5 overall GPA (must be maintained while in the program); full-time student status; must complete one semester at TTU prior to completing a co-op application; transfer students from another college/university must complete two full semesters at TTU prior to applying for co-op opportunities.
+Students must meet the following requirements: minimum 2.5 overall GPA (must be maintained while in the program) and sophomore status; full-time student status; must complete one semester at TTU prior to completing a co-op application; transfer students from another college/university must complete two full semesters at TTU prior to applying for co-op opportunities.